-In the dynamics of time, language is continuously developing and changing.
-These developments and changes occur due to various factors, such as social, economic, and cultural dynamics.
+Language always experiences development and change.
+These developments and changes occur due to various factors, such as social, economic and cultural dynamics.
 The development of language is relatively rapid in the field of science and technology.
-Contacts in politics, economics, science, and others can cause a language to be influenced by other languages.
-The process of mutual influence between one language and another must be avoided.
-Language as an integral part of the culture cannot be separated from the abovementioned problems.
-Interaction between languages must occur, for example, the vocabulary of the language in question, considering that vocabulary is open.
-Weinrich argues (in Chaer and Agustina 1995: 159) language contact is an event where the same speaker uses two languages.
+Contacts in the political, economic, scientific, and other fields can cause a language to be influenced by other languages.
+The mutual influence process between one language and another language must be avoided.
+Language as an integral part of the culture cannot be separated from the above problems.
+The interplay between languages is bound to occur, for example, the vocabulary of the language concerned, given that the vocabulary has an open nature.
+Weinrich argues (in Chaer and Agustina 1995: 159) that a language contact is an event where the same speaker uses two languages.

-Language contact is the transfer or transfer of elements from one language to another, covering all levels.
-As a consequence, the process of borrowing and interplay of other language elements is unavoidable.
-It is assumed that if two or more languages are used alternately by the same speaker, it can be said that the languages are in contact with each other.
-In every language contact, there is a process of mutual influence between one language and another.
-As a result, there will be verbal and written interference.
-Language contact is the transfer or transfer of elements from one language to another, covering all levels.
+Language contact is the transfer or transfer of elements of one language into another language that covers all levels.
+Consequently, the lending and borrowing process and the mutual influence on other elements of language cannot be avoided.
+It is assumed that if two or more languages are used interchangeably by the same speaker, it can be said that the language is in a state of mutual contact.
+In every language contact, a process of mutual influence occurs between one language and another language.
+As a result, interference will arise, both verbally and in writing.
+Language contact is the transfer or transfer of elements of one language into another language that covers all levels.

-The process of borrowing and mutually influencing other language elements is a logical consequence of this situation.
-It is assumed that if two or more languages are used alternately by the same speaker, it can be said that the languages are in contact with each other.
-In every language contact, there is a process of mutual influence between one language and another.
-As a result, there will be verbal and written interference.
-Languages are in a state of mutual contact.
-In every language contact, there is a process of mutual influence between one language and another.
-As a result, there will be verbal and written is a process of mutual influence between one language and another.
-As a result, there will be verbal and written interference.
-Languages are in a state of mutual contact.
-In every language contact, there is a process of mutual influence between one language and another.
-As a result, there will be verbal and written interference.
-Languages are in a state of mutual contact.
-In every language contact, there is a process of mutual influence between one language and another.
-As a result, there will be verbal and written interference.
-Languages are in a state of mutual contact.
-In every language contact, there is a process of mutual influence between one language and another.
-As a result, there will be verbal and written interference.
+Consequently, the lending and borrowing process and the mutual influence on other elements of language cannot be avoided.
+It is assumed that if two or more languages are used interchangeably by the same speaker, it can be said that the language is in a state of mutual contact.
+In every language contact, a process of mutual influence occurs between one language and another language.
+As a result, interference will arise, both verbally and in writing.
+The language is in a state of mutual contact.
+In every language contact, a process of mutual influence occurs between one language and another language.
+As a result, interference will arise, both verbally and in writing.
+The language is in a state of mutual contact.
+In every language contact, a process of mutual influence occurs between one language and another language.
+As a result, interference will arise, both verbally and in writing.

 II.
-Review of Literatures
+Review of Literature

-There are many references we need to explore in this research.
 Weinreich (1953) first stated the term interference to refer to the contact of a language system in connection with the presence of language contact with other language elements carried out by bilingual speakers.
 Multilingual speakers are speakers who can use many languages interchangeably.
-In this case, Weinreich considers interference as a symptom of deviation from the language norms that occur in the use of a speaker's language due to his introduction to more than one language.
-This condition happened as a result of language contact.
+In this case, Weinreich considers interference as a symptom of deviation from the language norms that occur in the use of a speaker's language as a result of his introduction to more than one language.
+This happened as a result of language contact.

-In the phenomenon of interference, using other language elements in a language is considered a mistake because it deviates from the rules or rules of the language used.
+In the phenomenon of interference, the use of other language elements in a language is considered a mistake because it deviates from the rules or rules of the language used.
 The tendency is relevant and connected to the ability of the speaker to use a particular language so that other languages influence him.
 Usually, this interference occurs in using a second language (B2), and what is referred to in the second language is the first language or mother tongue.